Gareth Coker: Ori and the Will of the Wisps

-Gareth Coker continued his collaboration with Moon Studios in the sequel to Ori and the Blind Forest, Ori and the Will of the Wisps.
-Like with the first game, Coker “worked closely with the entire team over the course of the games’ development, studying the story beats, looking at art assets, and watching how people play the game to make sure everything fit perfectly”.
-Since the sequel is significantly larger in scale, with more characters and character arcs, Coker was able to further develop the musical identity. "obviously it's more work, but even though it's more work it actually kinda fleshed things out automatically for me because I had more themes to work with, so I actually felt less limited this time around”.
+Coker continued his collaboration with Moon Studios in the sequel to Ori and the Blind Forest, Ori and the Will of the Wisps.
+Like with the first game, Coker "worked closely with the entire team over the course of the games' development, studying the story beats, looking at art assets, and watching how people play the game to make sure everything fit perfectly".
+Since the sequel is significantly larger in scale, with more characters and character arcs, Coker was able to further develop the musical identity: "Obviously it's more work, but even though it's more work it actually kinda fleshed things out automatically for me because I had more themes to work with, so I actually felt less limited this time around".

 As with the first game's music, Coker's score for Will of the Wisps gained wide praise and recognition from award bodies like the SXSW Award, Ivor Novello Award, the D.I.C.E.
 Awards, and The Game Awards.

 ARK: Survival Evolved

-In 2015, Coker was brought on by Studio Wildcard to compose the music for ARK: Survival Evolved.
-His first track became the main theme for the game. “...it ticked several boxes for Studio Wildcard, who had essentially given me an open brief and also said that they didn't want it to sound like John Williams’ Jurassic Park.
-It was important for them to have a recognizable main theme and to help evoke a sense of adventure with an element of strife and survival”.
+In 2015, Coker was brought on by Studio Wildcard to compose the music for Ark: Survival Evolved.
+His first track became the main theme for the game. "...it ticked several boxes for Studio Wildcard, who had essentially given me an open brief and also said that they didn't want it to sound like John Williams' Jurassic Park.
+It was important for them to have a recognizable main theme and to help evoke a sense of adventure with an element of strife and survival".

 Much of the score was recorded with the Philharmonia Orchestra in Abbey Road Studios.
 He also attributes the success of the recording sessions to his additional eyes and ears, Zach Lemmon, and his conductor, Alexander Rudd.